What Can You Do With a Degree in Political Science?

 - Get some solid experience under your belt.
 If you are a recent university graduate, you can apply for the 10- month paid internship program through Parliament or if you are a Conservative Party member you can apply for their summer internship program.
 You will be placed in an MP's office or a Minister's office allowing you gain valuable knowledge and experience as well as the opportunity to interact with other public sector employees.
 The pay is nothing spectacular but the networking opportunities more than make up for it.
 Make the most of it.

 - Learn to speak, read and write French.
 There are many places here in Ottawa that offer French language training specifically designed for public sector employment/employees.
-Another avenue would be to check out McGill University in Montreal, which offers a full-time French Intensive program during the summer.

 - Find work in the private sector in a field related to your studies that will assist you in obtaining a job in the public sector.